Art History: A Quick Brief of Australian Art

 “An artist can go paint, and a writer can go write, but an actor needs to get hired, needs somebody to say, ‘Here, come and do this,’ That’s the hard part.” – John Glover

 Landscape artists in the colonial period depicted Australia in both realistic and stylized forms.
 Artist John Glover recorded Australia’s landscape as it was, while artists like Conrad Martens, a peer and colleague of Darwin, softened and romanticized his paintings for the European viewer.

 Convicts from all walks of life and professions were sentenced to the penal colony of New South Wales.
 Some of these convicts were artists.
-Because most of the free artists of the period were depicting Australia by European art techniques, traditions, and styles, it is from the convict artists that historians get the best picture of what Australia was really like in that time.
+Because most of the free artists of the period were depicting Australia by European art techniques, traditions, and styles, it is from the convict artists that historians get the best picture of what Australia was really like at that time.

 Convict artists did not have a concern over flattery, vanity, and accolade, so they were more apt to show things as they really were, no matter the subject.
 One convict artist, W.B.
 Gould is known for The Landlord, a portrait in which he dismisses the common practice of showing higher personages with closed mouths to hide their failing teeth.
-He shows the landlord with gap toothed grin and pipe in his mouth.
+He shows the landlord with a gap-toothed grin and pipe in his mouth.
 This painting represented the comeuppance of average men into wealth and their lessened concern with the high society practices that went along with success in Europe.
 Gould was recording the emerging values and personality of a nation.